Codecademy/docs/content/general/concepts/endianness/endianness.md

 ## Example

-To store the 32-bit integer `0x0A0B0C0D` it is broken down into four bytes `0x0A`,`0x0B`,`0x0C`,`0x0D`.
+To store the 32-bit integer `0x0A0B0C0D` it is broken down into four bytes:

+- `0x0A`
+- `0x0B`
+- `0x0C`
+- `0x0D`

 The endianness of the computer system defines in what order these bytes are stored in memory.
-The following examples show it stored at memory address `0xFFF0` for both big- and little-endian systems.
+The following examples show it stored at memory address `0xFFF0` for both big- and little-endian systems:

 ### Big-endian